 Long-term absence owing to a work injury is not included in the 180-day-limit.
 The sick days may be counted as basis for vacation pay in the year you fall ill and the subsequent calendar year.During a full-time or part-time sick leave, vacation days may be used.
 Fully paid vacation is accrued from the employer during 180 sick days; vacation days are subsequently accrued according to the extent of which you work.

 Routines for vacation pay for employees changing employments within the universityVacation pay must be adjusted between the departments/equiv.
 This is done through a transfer of an amount corresponding to the vacation pay for each unused vacation day from the former department to the new.

 If you take vacation days in conjunction with other leave, such as parental leave, the vacation should be taken immediately before or after the leave.

-If default vacation applies to you, read more at Default vacation period for teachers et al.Revoking vacation
+If standard default vacation applies to you, read more at Standard default vacation period for teachers et al.Revoking vacation

 ContactThe Payroll Unit